mixxxdj/mixxx/source/glossary.rst

      playback.

    sync
-     Sync allows you to automatically adjust the sync'd tracks :term:`tempo` and :term:`phase` to be in sync with another deck that is playing.
+     Sync allows you to automatically adjust a track's :term:`tempo` and :term:`phase` to be in sync with another deck that is playing.

    rate
      The speed at which a track is played back, usually expressed in terms of a percentage of the speed relative to the tracks normal rate.
 Often while mixing, DJs adjust the rates of tracks so that they can play at the same tempo as other tracks.
-This allows DJs to beatmix, and is an essential part of DJing.
+This allows DJs to :term:`beatmix <beatmatching>`, and is an essential part of DJing.

    fast-forward
-     It means to cause something to advance at quicker than normal speed.
-In terms of audio software that means if you press the fast forward button the audio will play with increased speed as long as the button is pressed.
+     To cause something to advance at quicker than normal speed.
+In terms of audio software that means if you press the fast-forward button the audio will play with increased speed as long as the button is pressed.
      This is useful to seek trough a track.

    fast-rewind
      The opposite of :term:`fast-forward`.
-If you press the fast rewind button the audio will play in reverse with increased speed as long as the button is pressed.
+If you press the fast-rewind button the audio will play in reverse with increased speed as long as the button is pressed.

    phase
      The phase of a track is its position relative to another track.
-If two tracks are sync'd to the same tempo and in-phase then they should be playing so that their beats are aligned.
+If two tracks are :term:`sync'd <sync>` to the same tempo and in-phase then they should be playing so that their beats are aligned.

    pitch bend